jsdotlua/react-lua/docs/migrating-from-legacy/upgrading-to-react-lua.md

 RoactCompat = "github.com/roblox/roact-alignment@17.0.1"
 ```

-This declares a dependency on legacy Roact as well as a [dev dependency](https://roblox.github.io/rotriever/guide/specifying-dependencies/#development-dependencies) on Roact 17.
+This declares a dependency on legacy Roact as well as a [dev dependency](https://roblox.github.io/rotriever/guide/specifying-dependencies/#development-dependencies) on React Lua.

 In your test runner script or other equivalent entry point, check the value of a global (or flag, or any other preferred configuration method), and overwrite the `Roact` API with that of `RoactCompat` when enabled.
 It may look something like this: